Bumblebee2019/Plant-Irrigation-System/README.md

 Now that I checked that the percent are correct, I can measure the moisture of my plant's soil.
 I watered it yesterday, so yes, 75% seems correct!
 ![Diagram](Plant_moisure_reading.PNG)

+In addition to soil moisture, it is useful to know when the plant was last watered.
+I use a millis() function, which returns the number of milliseconds since the time the device was connected to power.
+From having this information, we can determine the number of days elapsed.

 ### Sources I referenced:
 The first three are for the general project structure, parts, and code guidance
 * https://youtu.be/nUHizmtyt74